Sparky015/AstralEngine/docs/Development Sequences/1) Ayla Engine Overview/SRS.md

 > relationships for real time systems.
 Make such requirements as specific as possible.
 You may need to state performance
 > requirements for individual functional requirements or features.

+I'll need to find numbers somehow for metrics or standard tests to perform on the engine.

+Obviously it needs to be very performant time wise and memory wise.

 ### 5.2 Safety Requirements
 > Specify those requirements that are concerned with possible loss, damage, or harm that could result from the use of
 > the product.
 Define any safeguards or actions that must be taken, as well as actions that must be prevented.
 Refer to
 > any external policies or regulations that state safety issues that affect the product’s design or use.
 Define any
 > safety certifications that must be satisfied.

+Don't know how the game engine would do this?

+N/A

 ### 5.3 Security Requirements
 > Specify any requirements regarding security or privacy issues surrounding use of the product or protection of the
 > data used or created by the product.
 Define any user identity authentication requirements.
 Refer to any external
 > policies or regulations containing security issues that affect the product.
 Define any security or privacy
 > certifications that must be satisfied.

+At this time, the only security effort will be to not make any bugs and potential exploits via the code that I write purely to build good habits in writing safe code.
+However, creating a DRM or securing the engine's state of integrity is out of the scope of this project.
+May circle back to this at a later date cause its interesting but its too advanced for now.

 ### 5.4 Software Quality Attributes
 > Specify any additional quality characteristics for the product that will be important to either the customers or the